 Eryk Wenziak is art editor at A-minor Magazine and art director at A-minor Press.

-His poetry has appeared in numerous journals and magazines, including elimae, Used Furniture Review, Lost in Thought, Right Hand Pointing, Connotation Press, Psychic Meatloaf, Short, Fast, and Deadly, Connecticut River Review, Australian Poetry Journal, Otoliths, and several anthologies.
+His poetry has appeared in numerous journals and magazines, including Lost in Thought Magazine, Right Hand Pointing, Connotation Press, Connecticut River Review, Australian Poetry Journal, Blast Furnace, Flash Frontier, Otoliths, and several anthologies.

 He has published five chapbooks: 4am, a visual poetry collection published by No Press (Canada); 1975, an experimental poem published by Deadly Chaps (US) which was nominated for a Pushcart Prize; Status Programs | Some Rules For Us To Break, a collaborative writing effort which utilizes Facebook to generate the output of poetry; You are my anti-spam hero, a collection of spam-email subject headings published by Twenty-four Hours Press (US) and also nominated for a Pushcart Prize; SQUARES (after Malevich), a collection of seven red/black typewriter grids in the shape of a square composed on a vintage Olympia typewriter in homage to Kazimir Malevich and published by No Press (Canada).

 His full-length book of poetry, I NEED SPACE, is published by Deadly Chaps Press.
 This full-length work is broken into three sections: visual poetry, concrete poetry, and collage.
 The release was accompanied by a gallery exhibition in Brooklyn where visual poetry pieces from the book were on display.

 Silk screens of his visual art are available at Red Fox Press (Ireland) as part of their Visual Flux Portfolio Series.